Updated on March 2, 2021 to reflect new information.

 If you are already in forbearance and need more time

 - If your mortgage is backed by Fannie Mae or Freddie Mac: You may request up to two additional three-month extensions, up to a maximum of 18 months of total forbearance.
-But to qualify, you must be in a COVID forbearance plan as of February 28, 2021, so don’t delay contacting your servicer if you’re having trouble paying your mortgage and are not in a forbearance plan.
+But to qualify, you must have received your initial forbearance on or before February 28, 2021.
+Check with your servicer about the options available.

 - If your mortgage is backed by FHA, USDA, or VA, you may request up to two additional three-month extensions, up to a maximum of 18 months of total forbearance.
 But to qualify, you must have received your initial forbearance on or before June 30, 2020.
 Check with your servicer about the options available.